risgk/digital-synth-pra32-u2/PRA32-U2-Change-History.md

 ## Digital Synth PRA32-U2 Change History

 - v2.8.1 (20??-??-??):
+    - Modify the Presets and the Editor Presets
     - PRA32-U2/M: In Basic Channel + 3, Osc 1 Shape and Morph are enabled in Saw
     - PRA32-U2/M/P: Fix an issue where the MIDI channel for panel operations is over 16
     - PRA32-U2/M/P: Fix an issue where "Seq Rand Pitch" and "Seq Rand Velo" sometimes do not work